brittneyhxh/obsidian-quotes/README.md

 # Obsidian Quotes
-Store quotes in a Markdown files for Obsidian.
+Store quotes in Markdown files for Obsidian.

 Automating daily quotes pulled from MD files in this repository to randomly display on Obsidian app.